Best Apple Black Friday deals 2020: Offers on AirPods, iPhones, iPads and Macbooks

 Best Apple iPad Black Friday deals

 Apple products don’t come cheap and the brand is notorious for not participating in many sales, so although this isn’t a huge saving, it’s a worthy inclusion for the latest 2020 Pro model.
 Our technology critic, David Phelan, explained in his review the difference between the 2020 iPad Pro and the previous version: “The biggest changes are the new LiDAR scanner and the improved cameras which are designed to turn the iPad Pro into a portable movie studio, say, rather than a better way to take photographs.”
-With a two-year guarantee, you can also claim up to £150 when trading in an old iPad with John Lewis.
-The larger 12.9" model is also on sale, reduced from £1069 to £1,019.
+The larger 12.9in model is also on sale, reduced from £969 to £919.

 Apple iPad mini (256GB): Was £549, now £499, Amazon